minerwillyuk/simple-test/Documentation/PULL_REQUESTS.md

 *Enforcing Reviews*

 Reviews can be enforced for a branch or set of branches matching a _fnmatch_ syntax pattern.
 We can enforce 1+ approved reviews to allow a branch to be merged.
-Approvers can be allocated per pull request and/or a CODowner file can specifiy code owners for all or part of a repository who will be automatically contacted for a review on a pull request being raised.
+Approvers can be allocated per pull request and/or a CODEOWNERS file can specifiy code owners for all or part of a repository who will be automatically contacted for a review on a pull request being raised.